samkenxstream/SamKenX-zkevm-doc/mkdocs/docs/zkEVM/zkProver/State-Machines/Overview/zkProver-State-Machines.md

-The $\text{POSEIDON}$ hash function, although newer than the Keccak hash and thus still under the scritiny of cryptanalysts, it has been publicised as a [zk-STARK-friendly hash function](https://starkware.co/hash-challenge/).
+The $\text{POSEIDON}$ hash function, although newer than the Keccak hash and thus still under the scrutiny of cryptanalysts, it has been publicised as a [zk-STARK-friendly hash function](https://starkware.co/hash-challenge/).
 As such, it is best-suited for the zkProver context.

 The $\text{POSEIDON}$ SM is the most straight forward especially if one is familiar with the internal mechanism of the original Poseidon hash function.